 Middle Sessions

 Because my core theoretical framework deals with attachment, it was important for me to create a positive experience for the client as he adjusted to me as a new primary attachment figure.
 His attachment patterns were activated in our sessions, and I was able to have a glimpse of how he not only related to me, but to God.
-It was important for me to remain empathetic and emotionally available as I would soon have the opportunity to reflect what a healthy and secure relationship with God could look like.
+It was important for me to remain empathetic and emotionally availability as I would soon have the opportunity to reflect what a healthy and secure relationship with God could look like.
 As I had noticed in our previous sessions, his concept of God impacts his view of God and experience of Him.
 Thus, the relationship I developed with him, plus redefining and reshaping his God-concept and God-image will be key components to helping Juan heal from the shame and anxiety that he feels.

 Heading into second portion of therapy, we were now going to explore the changes in key relationships in his life.
 We began to discuss his relationship with his parents.
-He described his relationship with them as “good”, but said that it felt strained and confusing after they divorced.
+He described his relationship with them as “good”, but said that it felt strained and confused after they divorced.
 He was in a lot of pain, and found it difficult to connect with them, because he could not believe that they were actually going to get a divorce.
 In order to cope with the pain, he sought out things which brought him pleasure.
 At first, the release was through sports, but it then became pornography.
 It started out as “every once in a while” to “more often” to “can’t go 3 days without looking at it.”
 He seriously felt stuck.
 The shame intensified when the boys in his youth group would share some of their struggles.
 He described it as the following.

 Client: They would come up to me and tell me about their struggles with lust and